 Greek Eggplant Dip (Melitzanosalata)

-Melitzanosalata pronounced meh-lee-tza-no-sa-lata is a Greek eggplant dip that is a tasty pant based dish of roasted or grilled eggplant, garlic, oil, and lemon juice.
-It’s a great spread or dip to snack on and also great on a mezze platter too.
+Melitzanosalata pronounced meh-lee-tza-no-sa-lata is a Greek Roasted Eggplant dip or mediterranean dip that is a tasty pant based dish of grilled or roasted eggplants, garlic, oil, and lemon juice.
+It’s a great spread or dip to snack on, as an appetizer and also great on a mezze platter too.
 It is derived from two Greek words - melitzana (eggplant) and salata (salad), which translates as eggplant salad.
 Summer is the season for eggplant, and this is one of my favourite dips to make with eggplant.
 It’s simple to make and requires pretty basic pantry ingredients.
 It’s as easy as roasting, peeling and blending.
 It’s quite similar to a middle eastern style baba ghanoush.
 Melitzanosalata though is all about the eggplant.
 It’s the focal point of the dish and is left in its basic form.
-On the other hand, Baba Ghanoush has a totally smoother texture as it is typically processed with tahini.
+On the other hand, Baba Ganoush/ghanoush has a totally smoother texture as it is typically processed with tahini.
 I love both dips equally I got to say - it all comes down to your taste - texturally and flavour - wise.

 Melitzanosalata (Greek Eggplant Dip) Ingredients:

-- Eggplant - totally necessary to make the smooth, smoky base - large globe variety is what I usually use
+- EGGPLANT: The star of this dish - totally necessary to make the smooth, smoky base - large globe variety is what I usually use

-- Garlic - fresh is always best- for loads of flavour
+- GARLIC: Fresh garlic is always best- for loads of flavour

-- Extra Virgin Olive Oil - makes it rich and smooth
+- EXTRA VIRGIN OLIVE OIL: Olive oil makes it rich and smooth

-- Fresh Parsley - adds a nice fresh flavour to the dip
+- FRESH PARSLEY: It adds a nice fresh flavour to the dip

 - (Optional) Smoked Paprika or cumin & Olives for garnish.